pyQode/pyqode.core/doc/source/getting_started.rst

 The text edit is a subclass of a QPlainTextEdit to adds a few new events:
     - newTextSet
     - keyReleased, keyPressed, ....

+.. note:: This framework aims to keep things simple for the basic user while not preventing advanced user from doing
+          more complex things.

+          For that purpose, there is two way to use pcef:

+            - use a pre-made editor that already fits your needs (from pcef.editors import)
+            - use the raw/core editor widget where you can install the modes/panels you really need.

+          In both cases user will always have a way to add a new mode/Panel or to disable already installed one.

 Using a pre-made editor
 ----------------------------